Curious about lab grown diamonds? Find out everything you need to know about lab diamonds and diamond alternatives.

 The Nexus Diamond is made of a proprietary substrate and patented coating material that results in a heavier, harder and more durable alternative stone.
 It rates a 9.1 to 9.2 on the Mohs scale.
 In relation to brilliance, the coating material disperses light at a much closer rate to a natural diamond, resulting in the perfect amount of sparkle.

 The Nexus Diamond Is the highest quality alternative stone relative to price.
-It costs up to 80% less than a mined diamond, while keeping all of the qualities that make a perfect diamond so captivating.
+It costs up to 80% less than an earth mined diamond, while keeping all of the qualities that make a perfect diamond so captivating.

 Cubic zirconia (CZ) is one of the most well-known alternative stones, commonly sold in inexpensive jewelry.
 However, there is a big difference between cubic zirconia and lab created diamonds or natural diamonds.
 Although a well-cut CZ may look fairly close to a natural diamond at first, it is very porous, which results in the absorption of contaminants.
 Eventually, a CZ will become discolored and dull over time.